colemickens/platform2-sommelier/chromeos-config/README.md

                 disambiguate them.
 This is common when migrating legacy boards to unified builds, but may also occur if the SKU ID mapping is not used for some reason.
+                *   `platform-name`: Indicates the platform name for this platform.
+This is reported by 'mosys platform name'.
+It is typically the family name with the first letter capitalized.
                 *   `smbios-name-match` (optional) Indicates the smbios name that this table mapping relates to.
 This map will be ignored on models which don't have a matching smbios name.